F3real/F3real.github.io/content/opensubtitles_addon.md

 Authors: F3real
 Summary: Exploring opensubtitles browser addon

 [Opensubtitles](https://www.opensubtitles.org/) is a site I periodically use when trying to find subtitles for movies and it usually works without any issues.
-But this time along with requested subtitles site also tried to serve me with an addon.
+But this time along with the requested subtitles site also tried to serve me with an addon.

 Definitely sketchy behavior so I decided to see what exactly does it do.